Electronic Waste Management Service

 Removal of sensitive information

 If your e-waste is the type that can store sensitive information, such as a computer hard drive or even a corporate printer, the first step is to wipe all sensitive data.
-This may be done by you or by your waste management company.
-If this is being completed by a waste management company, you should receive some certification of the clearing process.
+This may be done by you or by an electronic waste management company.
+If you choose the latter option, you should receive some certification of the clearing process.

 If your e-waste can be further broken down, this is the next step.
 Throughout the breakdown process, waste managers should be mindful of the hazardous components and how they may contaminate cleaning solvents as well.